HOWTO

 Apache Calcite X.Y.Z has passed.

 Thanks everyone.
-We’ll now roll the release out to the mirrors.
+We’ll now publish and announce the release.

 There was some feedback during voting.
 I shall open a separate